-Keeping it simple, using available ingredients, this has been my focus lately.
-This is a nutritious and healthy meal that takes five minutes to prepare and one single pan.
-I had few items available in the fridge, and juts tried to combine them the best possible way, but had not expectations when it comes to taste.
+Keeping it simple, using available ingredients, has been my focus lately.
+This almond ricotta stuffed portobello is a nutritious and healthy meal.
+It takes five minutes to prepare and one single pan.
+I had few items available in the fridge and just tried to combine them the best possible way.
+But I had no expectations when it comes to taste.
 But…

-Almond ricotta and almond cream cheese (I buy the Kite Hill brand from Whole Foods) are some new favorites, not because I try to replace dairy cheese, but because I like the products as it is.
-Both are super tasty and clean, and even my husband likes them – who is not really a fan of alternative stuff, especially when it comes to cheese.
+Almond ricotta and almond cream cheese (I buy the Kite Hill brand from Whole Foods) are some new favorites.
+Not because I try to replace dairy cheese, but because I like the products as it is.
+Both are super tasty and clean.
+Even my husband likes them – who is not really a fan of alternative stuff, especially when it comes to cheese.
 He didn’t even notice that the almond cream cheese we had the other day was not real cheese.

-So back to this beautiful, simple and delicious meal, I had one huge Portobello mushroom, about 3oz almond ricotta and a handful of Brussel sprouts.
+So back to this beautiful, simple and delicious meal.
+I had one huge Portobello mushroom, about 3oz almond ricotta and a handful of Brussels sprouts.
 I would say this is a meal for one, but I only had half the mushroom because I’m making a conscious effort lately to stop when I feel I start to get full.
-Otherwise I can easily overeat when something tastes good.
-And the recipe…
+Otherwise, I can easily overeat when something tastes good.

 - 1 big Portobello mushroom, stem removed (you can use small ones but you will have to adjust portions and cooking time)

 - 3 oz almond ricotta

 - 1 garlic clove, smashed